 Rev. Earl Petzold is installed and will serve as pastor until 1968.

-June - September - Rev. Robert L. Jackson serves as interim pastor.
+June - September - Rev. Robert L. Jackson was installed as pastor.
+He resigned after 3 months due to health problems.

 October 8th - Dedication of the exterior Lutheran Cross as a memorial to Walter “Pete” Dickinson by his wife, Helen.
-The cross was designed by Linda Mack and fabricated by Benjamin Futrell, both of Jacksonville Beach.
+The cross was designed by Linda Mack, an architect and member of Bethlehem, and fabricated by Benjamin Futrell, both of Jacksonville Beach.

 January 7 - Decommissioning ceremony for the old sanctuary.

 August 30 - Dedication of the new Sanctuary.
-In the spring of 1987 Bethlehem hired Mrs. Mary Jo Hunavy to carry out the office and manage the work to be done and grow the congregation.
+In the spring of 1987 Bethlehem hired Mrs. Mary Jo Hunavy to set up the office and manage the work to be done and grow the congregation.

-Bethlehem Lutheran Preschool was started to provide Christian care to the children of working parents, from ages 1 to 5 years.
+Bethlehem Lutheran Day Care & Preschool was started to provide Christian care to the children of working parents, from ages 1 to 5 years.

 October - A vote was taken to renovate the gymnasium into a two story Christian Education Building.
-The first floor is occupied by the preschool, second floor provides classrooms and a large conference/multi-purpose room.
+The first floor is occupied by the preschool and day care, second floor provides classrooms and a large conference/multi-purpose room.

 December 17 - Disciples’ Hall was totally gutted by fire.
-The Christian Education Building suffered serious smoke and water damage which caused it to be shut down.
+The Christian Education Building and the Sunday School rooms off the courtyard suffered serious smoke and water damage which caused it to be shut down.
 Reconstruction and renovations in the building took place in 1991.

 October 26 - Homecoming Sunday, a ceremony was held in the Courtyard to burn the mortgage.
 This was a milestone in our congregation.